catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  from an OpenRC file.

-First thing we have to do is create our required network resources to host our
+The first thing we have to do is create the required network resources to host our instance:
-instance:

 Using the following code blocks we will create a router called "border-router" with a gateway to "public-net".
 Also we will create a private network, called